Gaukharik/Projects/Coffee_Shop_Sales/1_Intoduction.md

 ## Goal
 To transform the data into a dynamic dashboard that franchise owners can use to identify patterns, trends and opportunities for the business.

+During the analysis I'm going to answer the following questions:

+1. How has company sales trended over time?

+2. Which days of the week tend to be busiest, and why do you think that's the case?

+3. Which products are sold most and least often?
+Which drive the most revenue for the business?

 ## Objectives
 1. Profile and prepare the raw data for analysis
 2. Explore the data with Excel Pivot Tables